marcbarrio/troposphere_test/README.md

 # Creating the AWS Resources

-First we will need to create a KeyPair for our EC2 Instance to access via SSH.
+First we will need to create a KeyPair for our EC2 Instances to access via SSH.
 We can do this through the AWS Console EC2-->KeyPairs.
+Both instances use the same KeyPair in order to simplify things.

 We can create our AWS Resources in 2 way.